Dewalt-arch/pimpmyadlab/readme.md

 # Note:
   This script is being provided as a curtosy and is by no means intended to replace or remove direct course provided instruction.
-All aspects of this script have been carefully planned out to replicate the lab instructed setup per peh course material and provide a scripted installation, with a number of fixes to common issues.
+All aspects of this script have been carefully planned out to replicate the lab instructed setup per PEH course material and provide a scripted installation.

 # INSTALLATION AND USAGE :